Drift, Building a Unicorn Brand

 The challenge

-Drift’s founders recognized something simple and powerful: the traditional B2B marketing playbook wasn’t cutting it anymore.
-Buyers expected brands to move as fast as their tech — but too many were stuck in slow, predictable patterns.
-They were filling out forms, waiting days for a response, then asked to schedule a call.
+Drift’s founders recognized something simple and powerful.
+The traditional B2B marketing playbook wasn’t cutting it anymore.
+Buyers expected brands to move as fast as their technology, but most were stuck in slow, predictable patterns.
+Fill out a form.
+Wait days for a response.
+Schedule a call.
 Buyers were over it.

-So the ask was clear: build a completely new category of brand, educate the market on conversational marketing, and do it with a visual identity that didn’t just fit in—it stood out.
+The ask was clear.
+Build an entirely new category.
+Educate the market on conversational marketing.
+And do it with a visual identity that didn’t just fit in, it stood out.
+Then wrap it all in a giant celebration the entire market wanted to join.

 "As a CEO, I value the passion and energy in the people I work with.
 Algert brought a lot of that to Drift.
 His design aesthetic is always on point, and his vision for branding is worth gold".